top of page

 A foundation level certificate of attendance will be provided to individuals who attended all four training days.

-Admission to the NVR foundation level course is open to persons who qualify under criteria 1, 2, or 3 below:
+Admission to the Foundations of NVR course is open to persons who qualify under criteria 1, or 2, or 3 below:

 bottom of page